11 Days Honeymoon Historical Holiday in Egypt Tour Details

 The National Museum of Egyptian Civilization

 The National Museum of Egyptian Civilization (NMEC) is a surreal link between predynastic and modern and current eras via art and recollections.
-With the aid of the most cutting-edge museological techniques, the museum will employ the simplest and most wonderful means to present all the great art, history, and culture of Egypt that date back more than 4000 years.
+With the aid of the most cutting-edge museological techniques.
+The museum will employ the simplest and most wonderful means to present all the great art, history, and culture of Egypt that date back more than 4000 years.

 Market in Khan El Khalili

-The finest place to see before leaving Egypt is Khan El-Khalili, which is the country’s biggest and most exceptional retail complex.
-There, you can discover some remarkable stores where you can locate all of the different items that you may want to buy at completely affordable costs in addition to getting the complete mementos that you want for you and your family back home.
+The finest place to see before leaving Egypt is Khan El-Khalili.
+Which is the country’s biggest and most exceptional retail complex.
+There, you can discover some remarkable stores where you can locate all of the different items that you may want to buy at completely affordable costs.
+In addition, to getting the complete mementos that you want for you and your family back home.

-Day Eleven: Finish Your Egypt Honeymoon Vacation
+Day Eleven: Finish Your 11 Days Honeymoon Historical Holiday in Egypt